SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 - **The fourth-time founder, aka the serial entrepreneur** - I have more mixed feelings about this one.
 Being a serial entrepreneur is considered a great resume item in some circles, and there are of course a few example of wildly successful born-again founders - notably, Elon Musk, and even Steve Jobs, who founded NeXT Computer between 1980s Apple and iPod/iPhone-era Apple.
 Entrepreneurship is a difficult journey, and the greatest founders tend to treat their companies as their life's work.
 A long history of eight-figure acquisitions doesn't speak very well to a founder's dedication, and their ability to navigate difficult times to take a company to greatness.
 Be especially wary if there's a trail of people who've worked with the founder in the past, and have felt screwed over.

-- **Domain expertise** - This is valuable, but probably not strictly neccesary.
-This Y Combinator-backed waste management company [recently raised](https://techcrunch.com/2017/07/06/an-uber-for-garbage-picks-up-steam-and-11-7-million-in-series-a-funding/) a $12 million Series A round, and includes a founder whose family has been in the waste recycling buisness for four generations.
+- **Domain expertise** - This is valuable, but probably not strictly necessary.
+This Y Combinator-backed waste management company [recently raised](https://techcrunch.com/2017/07/06/an-uber-for-garbage-picks-up-steam-and-11-7-million-in-series-a-funding/) a $12 million Series A round, and includes a founder whose family has been in the waste recycling business for four generations.
 That sounds splendid to me, and is an attribute that investors often assign big plus points to.
 But being an outsider can sometimes constitute a great advantage as well.
 Elon Musk had no formal experience in rockets or electric cars when he started SpaceX and Tesla, two areas that seem to have extremely high barriers to entry.
 Moral: we probably overestimate how hard it is for smart people to immerse themselves in new, hard problems they care about.

 #### Strength of early employees